Overrayted/overrayted/README.md

 ## Hi there 👋

+My name is Ray, and I am a student studying computer science at The University of Western Ontario.

+🔭 I’m currently working on a game to help elementary students improve thier typing skills.
+🌱 I’m currently learning opengl and computer graphics in C.
+💬 Ask me about the last concert I went to.
+🏃‍♂️ Avid golfer and swing sport enthusiest.
+Im currently training for my first sprint triathalon.
+🌐 Take a look at my website to learn more http://rayhanmohamed.com/
 <!--
 **Overrayted/overrayted** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.